 USC Next Level Sports Conference: Tony Petitti, Carol Folt and Andy Campion

-Among the day’s speakers were Tony Petitti, Big Ten Conference commissioner (left); USC President Carol Folt; and Andy Campion, director of director of the UCLA sports leadership and management program.
+Among the day’s speakers were Tony Petitti, Big Ten Conference commissioner (left); USC President Carol Folt; and Andy Campion, director of the UCLA sports leadership and management program.
 (USC Photo/Steve Cohn)

 Athletics